 With this understanding of events working together for good, coupled with forgiveness, we can learn to be content even in the most challenging and painful circumstances.
 Philippians 4:11 I pray I am never tested like Walter, none of us would want that, but no matter what you have endured in your life, realizing what Christ has done for you and how much He loves you is a life changer.
 It certainly was for Walter.

-This story is not complete because you can share this story of Walter with others.
+This story is not complete, because, you can share this story of Walter with others.
 You can encourage and love others who may be coping with overwhelming circumstances in their life that have left them devastated.
 But this story is also not complete without knowing that Walter lived in that room for nearly 40 years, ministering to everyone who walked into that room and in his presence.
-Walter was not only a light for the hospital but a light to the gospel and who Christ was, what he can do for the broken, the unwanted, the unloved, and discarded.
+Walter was not only a light for the hospital but a light to Christ was, and what he can do for the broken, the unwanted, the unloved, and discarded.
 In the words of Paul Harvey, now you know the rest of the story.

 1. Rae, Scott.
 “Answers to Bioethical Challenges.”
 Apologetic Lecture Series.
 Biola University, La Mirada. n.d.
 Lecture